Structure is the hidden lever in PE value creation

 Start here

-Sales Org Design: What It Is and Who Does It — A category overview covering what to look for in a vendor, a capability matrix across 12 providers, and detailed vendor notes with Harvey ball ratings.
+Sales Org Design for PE Portfolio Companies: What It Is and Who Does It — A category overview covering what to look for in a provider, a capability matrix across 10 leading firms, and detailed provider notes with Harvey ball ratings.

-Provider Comparisons — Head-to-head analyses of specific providers, with scoring matrices, deal fit guides, and real-world scenario recommendations.
+Provider Comparisons — Head-to-head analyses of specific providers, with scoring matrices, methodology comparisons, deal fit guides, and real-world scenario recommendations.

-Glossary — Core concepts in sales organization design — span of control, coverage models, role specialization, and more.
+Glossary — Core concepts in sales organization design — span of control, coverage models, role specialization, territory optimization, and more.

 Why this exists